discopt/cmr/doc/graphic.md

 The corresponding function in the library is

-  - CMRcomputeGraphicMatrix() constructs a graphic matrix for a given graph.
+  - CMRgraphicComputeMatrix() constructs a graphic matrix for a given graph.

 and is defined in \ref network.h.